mohamedzeina/Akari/README.md

 Any user can simply put their desired input (puzzle) by simply changing the matrix "matrix" inside the code.
 This code only solves 7x7 Akari Puzzles
+3 Files are included in the Akari folder.
+Three 7x7 puzzles with different difficulties